hashicorp/nomad/contributing/architecture-eval-triggers.md

   reaps failed Evaluations and creates 1 new Evaluation for these, with a delay.
 * **max-plan-attempts**: The scheduler will retry Evaluations that are rejected by the plan applier with a new cluster state snapshot.
-If the scheduler exceeds the maximum number of retries, ti will create 1 new Evaluation in the `blocked` state.
+If the scheduler exceeds the maximum number of retries, it will create 1 new Evaluation in the `blocked` state.
 * **alloc-failure**: If an Allocation fails and exceeds its maximum [`restart` attempts][], Nomad creates 1 new Evaluation.